Ahmed-Sheref/TickTick_Extension/README.md

 ### For Developers

-Save technical content and revise later.
+Save technical resources and revisit them later with summaries and quizzes.

 ### For Students

-Convert study material into quizzes.
+Turn learning materials into reviewable content.

 ### For Professionals

-Build a personal second brain.
+Build a personal second brain from daily reading.

 ### For Productivity Users

-Turn ideas into tasks.
+Convert useful content into actionable tasks.

 ---